 As the leader of your company, it’s your responsibility to be conscious of the best ways to coordinate employee hours, schedules, and workflow.
 By combining benefits and commitment, you can actually boost organizational commitment and lower employee turnover.

-Mental health days are simply the beginning.
+Days for mental well-being are simply the beginning.

 A mentally healthy workplace is developed and sustained through a culture shift, which can range from a number of tactics including:

 - Frequent manager trainings

 - Mental health included in diversity, equity, and inclusion attempts